-If there are spasms, dysfunctions, instability with any of the muscles, you can see the consequence especially on the acts of eating, chewing, swallowing, and saliva buildup, etc. The next question is, why are these muscles in spasm?
+If there are spasms, dysfunctions, or instability with any of the muscles, you can see the consequence, especially in the acts of eating, chewing, swallowing, saliva buildup, etc. The next question is, why are these muscles in spasm?
 What is causing them to spasm and compress the nerves, arteries, and veins?
 Further, as these muscles are tensing what are they doing to the internal jugular vein, the carotid artery, and the cranial nerves?

 Compression in the carotid triangle – The cranial nerves

 As mentioned above, the carotid sheath is a wrapping of connective tissue or fascia that surrounds the vascular vessels of the neck.
 It also surrounds the cranial nerves.
 This is all one neat roll-up of arteries, veins, and nerves.
 It is also a very tight and compact roll-up packed into this protective tube.
 But the protective tube can only protect so far.
 Cervical instability can lead to compression of this tube and all the components within it.
 This can lead to an impact on the cervical nerves and conditions and symptoms thought to be neurologic in nature.

 - The facial nerve [CN VII or Cranial Nerve 7] is involved in the movements of the face including facial expressions.
 It is also involved in taste and tear production.